 Black History Month is well and truly in full swing.
 And while you should celebrate Black history all year round, there are lots of events over the next few weeks to help celebrate, educate and explore the stories of remarkable Black people.

 Black History Month is celebrated every October in the UK (and every February in the US) as a platform for Black people to celebrate their history, heritage and culture through different events and initiatives.
-The theme this year, which has been picked by Black History Month magazine is ‘Proud To Be’ and they’re encouraging everyone to celebrate on social media.
-They’ve also sent 500 resource packs to UK schools with information on key moments in Black British History and a wide variety of lesson plans.
+The theme this year, which has been picked by Black History Month magazine is ‘Time for Change: Actions Not Words’, with a particular focus on the achievements and contributions that Black people make to the UK every day, not just during Black History Month.
 Here are a few other ways you can get involved.

 1. Shop books of Black origin

-A new bookshop is opening in Brighton this month, and it’s not just any old bookshop.
-Afrori is the first ever Black bookshop to open in the UK and its doors will be swinging open on the 26th.
+Afrori bookshop opened in Brighton in 2021, and is one of only a handful of Black bookshops to open in the UK.
 But if you can’t get down to the store to see it in action, all of the books are online.
 There’s everything from well-known greats like Zadie Smith, David Olusoga, Maya Angelou, and Chinua Achebe, to children’s books such as ‘Bold Women in Black History’ in the Little Leaders series.

 2. Support Black-owned businesses